Quantifying the stellar ages of dynamically separated bulges and disks of CALIFA spiral galaxies: Method validation with mock data

-Following \citet{Zhu2020}, we determine the age-circularity prior by iterative model fitting.
-We first start the PyMC3 procedure with a uniform prior, where ($\mu_k$,$\sigma_k$) are set to the mean value and two times the standard deviation of the observational age map:
+Following \citet{Zhu2020}, we determined the age-circularity prior by iterative model fitting.
+We first started the PyMC3 procedure with a uniform prior, where ($\mu_k$,$\sigma_k$) were set to the mean value and twice the standard deviation of the observational age map,